George Walpole (British Army officer): Maroon insurrection in Jamaica, 1795

 However, the Maroons of Trelawny Town were unable to maintain their guerrilla campaign during the drought months, and when Walpole employed a scorched-earth policy, backed up by the importation of hunting dogs, on 22 December Walpole was able to persuade the Trelawny Maroon leader, Montague James, to come to terms.
 They were to ask pardon, to leave their fastnesses and settle in any district assigned to them, and to give up the runaway slaves.
 However, the Maroons did not betray their runaway slave allies, and hundreds of them gained their freedom as a result.
 On these conditions he promised that they should not be sent out of the island; and the terms were ratified by the governor.
 Only a few of the insurgents came in, and in the middle of January Walpole moved against them with a strong column, accompanied by dogs which had been brought from Cuba.
 They then surrendered, and were sent down to Montego Bay; and in March the assembly and the governor decided to ship them to Nova Scotia.
 Walpole strongly remonstrated against what he regarded as a breach of faith.
 He argued that the treaty might have been cancelled when the maroons failed to fulfil its terms, but that the governor had deliberately abstained from cancelling it.
 He declined a gift of five hundred guineas which the assembly voted for the purchase of a sword, and obtained leave to return to England.
 His letter declining the sword was expunged from the minutes of the house (cf. Dallas, Hist. of the Maroons, 1803; Gardner, Hist. of Jamaica, 1873, pp. 232–6).
-He was made colonel in the British Army on 3 May 1796, but retired from the service before 1799.
+He was made colonel in the British Army on 3 May 1796, but retired from the service in the following year.